cylc/cylc.github.io/index.md

 {% include feature.html content="Cylc respects inter-cycle dependence and
-is not constrained by a traditional global cycle loop, so cycles can interleave naturally for fast scheduling after delays, and for "off the clock" operation."
+is not constrained by a traditional global cycle loop, so cycles can interleave naturally for fast scheduling after delays, and for 'off the clock' operation." %}
-%}

 {% include feature.html content="Cylc has low admin overhead and a small security footprint, because there is no central server process to manage